spathlavath/opentelemetry-collector-contrib/receiver/newrelicoraclereceiver/documentation.md

 Database hosting and platform information

-Provides information about the hosting environment including cloud provider, platform, and deployment type
+Provides information about the host architecture and operating system platform

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |